 Working with projects is great.
 It’s always very good to see how much people have accomplished by using project management tools in their businesses.
 Managing a project with a team is not easy, especially when it comes to communication.
-With the great amount of distractions nowadays, it’s very easy to lose track of something and end up very messy.
+With the great number of distractions nowadays, it’s very easy to lose track of something and end up very messy.

-To solve any major issues with communication with project teams, a whole lot of places found dedicated softwares to be the solution to their businesses.
+To solve any major issues with communication with project teams, a whole lot of places found dedicated software to be the solution to their businesses.
 A good idea?
 Definitely.
 But does it really need to be detached to the most used business communication tool?
 Or a shared inbox should do the trick?

 Email is still core in Project Management

-Civilisations evolved, and so did their communication tools.
+Civilizations evolved, and so did their communication tools.
 Nowadays, it’s not news to anyone that email is the most used business communication tool, for projects or anything else.

 Besides that, more software = more support needed.
 Your company will have to learn about different tools, features, and although it might be simple for some to master it, for others it is simply a nightmare.

 Also, if your work is like ours, many of the tasks in your projects come from email.
-So with other softwares you have to move it across, and many times, when answering to this task, it comes back to another email.
+So with other software, you have to move it across, and many times, when answering to this task, it comes back to another email.
 So why not centralizing it all in your inbox?